 3. Mānuka May Be Good for Your Gut

 Mānuka honey can also have a myriad of benefits for your gut.
-According to a May 2013 study published in BMC Research Notes, Mānuka honey was effective in treating patients who suffered from C. difficile, inhibiting bacterial growth and suggesting manuka may aid in treating the infection commonly responsible for diarrhea.
+According to a May 2013 study published in BMC Research Notes, Mānuka honey was effective in treating patients who had C. difficile, inhibiting bacterial growth and suggesting manuka may aid in treating the infection commonly responsible for diarrhea.

 "Mānuka honey also contains a group of antioxidants called phenols, which contribute to the bacteria-fighting properties of the honey," explains Shelby Burns, RN.
 Ingesting phenols to maintain a healthy gut microbiome is a large area of interest to scientists; but while studies published as recent as this August 2015 study in Food & Function showed that there are links between phenols and gut health, more research needs to be done to better understand the connection.